kubernetes/website/docs/concepts/architecture/cloud-controller.md

 ### Node Controller

-The code controller only works with Node objects.
+The Node controller only works with Node objects.
 It requires full access to get, list, create, update, patch, watch, and delete Node objects.

 v1/Node:
 - Get